djndl1/Mathematica/Probability_Statistics_Notes/About random variables.md

 1. A random variable $X:\Omega\mapsto E$ is a measurable function from a set of possible __outcomes__ to a __measurable space__.
 It is a function dependent on samples.

-2. A random variables's possible values conceptually represent either the results of an __"objectively" random process__ (such as rolling a die), or the "subjective" randomness that results from __incomplete knowledge__of a quantity.
+2. A random variables's possible values conceptually represent either the results of an __"objectively" random process__ (such as rolling a die), or the "subjective" randomness that results from __incomplete knowledge__ of a quantity.
 The meaning of the probabilities assigned to the potential values of a random variable is not part of probability theory itself but instead related to philosophical arguments over the [interpretation of probability](https://plato.stanford.edu/entries/probability-interpret/).
 The mathematics works the same regardless of the particular interpretation in use.

 3. The discrete counterpart of probability density function of a random variable is the _probability mass function_.
 It is often the primary means of defining a discrete probability distribution and can be seen as a special case of the distribution and the probability density function w.r.t. the [counting measure](https://en.wikipedia.org/wiki/Counting_measure).
 See [here](https://en.wikipedia.org/wiki/Probability_mass_function#Measure_theoretic_formulation) for more details.

 4. The generalization of _random variable_, with a more broad measurable space image $E$ is a [_random element_](https://en.wikipedia.org/wiki/Random_element), frequently assumed a topological vector space.
 The narrow concept _random variable_ is more used as with values in $R$.
 Do note that random process a one of the case of _random element_.

 5. The distribution of a random variable is defined on the sample space $\Omega$.
 The notation $P(X=2)$ is actually just a shorthand of $P\{\omega\colon X(\omega)=2\}$, although in practice the underlying probability space $\Omega$ is completely disposed, only as a technical device to guarantee the existence of random variables.
-In fact, one can just works with probability distribution s instead of random variables, see [quantile function](https://en.wikipedia.org/wiki/Quantile_function).
+In fact, one can just works with probability distributions instead of random variables, see [quantile function](https://en.wikipedia.org/wiki/Quantile_function).

 6. The most formal, axiomatic definition of a random variable involves measure theory.